nalquas/nalquas/README.md

 ### Hello There 👋
-I'm Nalquas, a hobbyist programmer and retro games enthusiast.
-I'm currently studying Computer Science.
+I'm Nalquas, a Computer Science student from Germany.
+I like developing games in Godot and contributing to projects I find useful.

+You can find games I've worked on at https://nalquas.itch.io.

 <!--
 **nalquas/nalquas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.